 Drug Abuse Resistance Education (D.A.R.E.)

-Deputy Sgt Michael Lowe and Deputy Dane Keene are assigned as the County’s D.A.R.E. officers.
+Deputy Sgt Michael Lowe, Deputy Dane Keene and Deputy Wes Eller are assigned as the County’s D.A.R.E. officers.
 The D.A.R.E. program was adopted by the Commonwealth of Virginia in 1986.
 Smyth County implemented the program in 1987.
 The purpose of D.A.R.E. is a united effort by D.A.R.E., Certified Law Enforcement Officers, educators, students, parents, and the community to offer an educational program in the classroom to prevent or reduce drug abuse, violence, and gang involvement among children.

 |The D.A.R.E. program is divided into two sections, one for Kindergarten